Best Swiss banks for expats

 PostFinance

-PostFinance is known for simple everyday banking and strong digital tools.
-Many residents use it for salary payments, transfers, and daily transactions.
+PostFinance is a well known everyday banking option in Switzerland and is often considered for salary payments, transfers, and practical daily banking.

 Neon